youjung822/17Fall_CS6300SDP/GroupProject/Docs/DesignDocument.md

 * The application must be produced within the time frame established by the class.
 * The application must run with a minimum Android API Level of 19.
 * The EWS will not return data types that we create.
+* The EWS will not persist data across multiple runs.

 ### 1.3 System Environment